Injured as a Pedestrian in Nashville? Protect Your Rights with an Experienced Pedestrian Accident Lawyer

 After a pedestrian accident, time is not on your side.
 Tennessee law imposes strict time limits on when you can file a personal injury lawsuit.
 This legal deadline is known as the statute of limitations.

-How Much Does a Nashville Pedestrian Accident Attorney Cost?
+How Much Does a Pedestrian Accident Lawyer Cost?

-One of the biggest concerns injury victims have is, “How much is hiring a pedestrian accident attorney going to cost?”
-At Ross Moore Law, the answer is simple.
+One of the biggest concerns injury victims have is, โHow much is hiring a pedestrian accident lawyer going to cost?โ At Ross Moore Law, the answer is simple.

 You pay nothing upfront, and nothing at all unless we win.
 Our payment comes as a percentage of the settlement or verdict we recover on your behalf.